TRRXITTE/bitcoin/src/secp256k1/CONTRIBUTING.md

 ## Scope

 libsecp256k1 is a library for elliptic curve cryptography on the curve secp256k1, not a general-purpose cryptography library.
-The library primarily serves the needs of the Bitcoin Core project but provides additional functionality for the benefit of the wider Bitcoin ecosystem.
+The library primarily serves the needs of the traaittXT Enterprise project but provides additional functionality for the benefit of the wider Bitcoin ecosystem.

 ## Adding new functionality or modules